nyemash/zmk-config-ssk/README.md

 Converting SSK to bluetooth by replacing the controller with a nice!nano v2 and a 595 shift register running on ZMK.

 ## Stuff
-Gerber files below but never had a chance to have this fabricated.
+Gerber files below for JLCPCB but never had a chance to have this fabricated.
 Made some adjustments with this one based on the mistakes I learned from the prior version; which what I'm now using.
 Adjustments were basically moving stuff around since parts were hitting the backplate.
 Might end up getting it done to have a cleaner build but I'm out of parts.

-<<to attach>>
+> to attach

 ## References/prior work
 Made things easier.